 Skip to main content

+Prerequisites: API key and multiple Payment Gateway Accounts configured.
 Multi-gateway failover is Orchestra’s core value proposition: if one payment provider fails or is unavailable, Orchestra automatically tries the next provider in your list until one succeeds.

 Why Use Multi-Gateway Failover